Algorithmic Simplification of Neural Networks with Mosaic-of-Motifs: Conclusion

 \paragraph{Broader Impact Statement.} This paper presents work whose goal is to advance the field of machine learning.
 There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.

 \paragraph{Generative AI Usage Statement}

-ChatGPT version 5.2 and Google Gemini were used to support programming tasks, including the development of scripts for visualization and setting-up experiments, to edit and refine language and grammar in selected sections of the manuscript.
+ChatGPT version 5.4 and Google Gemini were used to support programming tasks, including the development of scripts for visualization and setting up experiments, to edit and refine language and grammar in selected sections of the manuscript.